What Happens If Robinhood Goes Under?

 Robinhood’s Financial Performance

 Robinhood went public in 2021 under the ticker symbol HOOD.
-This allows us to see how the company has been performing financially, because public companies must report financial performance.
+As a public company, it must report financial results, making it easier to track its performance.

 Robinhood Promotion